Main Content

 To drive the Load block, the inverter converts the DC power from the high-voltage battery into three-phase AC power.
 Conduction losses, switching losses, and reverse recovery losses generate heat in the case.
 Liquid cooling is effective to dissipate heat in the order of kilowatts.
 Liquid coolant flows in the inverter case to exchange heat.
 The Electric Pump System provides the hydraulic power to produce the flow.
 Then, the hot liquid flows into a heatsink to dissipate the heat.
 The heatsink is also called radiator.
 Fans blow air into the radiator to increase heat dissipation via forced convection.

-The Three-phase Inverter has a Detailed Inverter variant that consists of six IGBT switching devices and the corresponding body diodes:
+The Three-Phase Inverter subsystem has a Detailed Inverter variant that comprises six IGBT switching devices and their body diodes.

-The Electric Pump System comprises a 12V DC motor and its H-bridge driver and a small centrifugal pump.
+The subsystem of Electric Pump System comprises a 12V DC motor, a H-bridge driver, and a small centrifugal pump.
 The motor regulates the pump flow rate by using PWM switching and a PID controller:

 Import Device Parameters

-To import datasheet parameters for the IGBTs and Body Diodes in the Detailed inverter model, including turn-on and turn-off switching losses for the IGBT blocks, and reverse recovery losses for the Diode blocks, use the ee_importDeviceParameters utility function.
+In the Detailed Inverter variant, to import the datasheet parameters for the IGBTs and the integral diodes, including the turn-on and turn-off switching losses for the IGBT blocks, and the reverse recovery losses for the Diode blocks, use the ee_importDeviceParameters function.

 sscv_inverter_liquid_cooling_import